stibinator/DuAEF_Duik_Docs/src/docs/import.md

 You can re-import After Effects animations previously [exported](../Export/#Animation) with Duik.

 When importing animation, Duik will try to load the animations onto the layers with the same name and index which are selected in the active composition (or in all layers if none are selected).
 If after this there are still some animations which were not imported (i.e. if Duik do not find any correspondance for their name & index in the composition), Duik will ask you on which layer you want to set them.
-Set to "None" to ignore some of them, or click the "Cancel" button to ignore them all.
+Set to *None* to ignore some of them, or click the *Cancel* button to ignore them all.

 ### ![Import anim optn](img\duik-icons\circle-little_r.png) Animation options